flauwekeul/honeycomb/docs/guide/point-to-hex.md

-# Pixel → hex
+# Point → hex

 <!-- todo: link "irregularly shaped hexes" to page about hex dimensions -->
-Translating a screen pixel to the corresponding hex in a grid is possible with `Grid`'s `pointToHex()` method.
+Translating a point (e.g. screen pixel) to the corresponding hex in a grid is possible with `Grid`'s `pointToHex()` method.
 It also works with irregularly shaped hexes.

 ```typescript
 import { createHexPrototype, Grid, rectangle } from 'honeycomb-grid'